hzeller/folve/README.md

             /path/to/your/directory/with/flacs /tmp/test-mount

 Of course, you need to make sure to use players that can do gapless playback.
-In our simple example with the mplayer, you need to use the `--gapless-audio` option.
-You typically would use a different audio player so make sure to switch it on there if it is not already.
+In our simple example with the mplayer, you need to use the `--gapless-audio` option; in your audio player you need to look what that equivalent is (some support it right out of the box).

      mplayer --gapless-audio /tmp/test-mount/*